twiecki/covid19/README.md

 # covid19
 Analyses about the COVID-19 virus

-## Running the covid19 project in Docker
+## Running the covid19 project in local Docker

 To run this project on your local docker install, simply execute the `./run.sh` command in Terminal.